PAT Testing

 • The Provision and Use of Work Equipment Regulations 1998.

-In the UK, PAT testing is now called In-Service Inspection and Testing of Electrical Equipment (ITEE).
+In the UK, portable appliance testing is now called In-Service Inspection and Testing of Electrical Equipment (ITEE).
 This change in terminology was made to reflect the fact that the testing is not just limited to portable appliances.

-The change in terminology from PAT testing to In-Service Inspection and Testing of Electrical Equipment (ITEE) was made to broaden the scope of the testing.
+The change in terminology from PAT test to In-Service Inspection and Testing of Electrical Equipment (ITEE) was made to broaden the scope of the testing.

 While it traditionally focused on portable appliances, the new name reflects that the testing can apply to any type of electrical equipment that is in use, whether it is fixed or portable.